Frequently Asked Questions

 Does the Relay App know my location?

 The app does not constantly track your location.
-The app will prompt you to add the location of the incident at the time of your report.
+The app will prompt you to add the location of the incident at the time of your report, but we do not share this with law enforcement unless you specifically allow us to.
+You can also use the app without ever giving it access to your location.

 Get the Relay App